MicroStrategy/playground/README.md

 For Embedding SDK to function as expected in a 3rd party context, it is required to explicitly label session cookies with `SameSite=None; Secure`.
 Please perform the following steps on your MicroStrategy Library Server machine.

-1. If context.xml doesn't already exist in the following folder location, create it:
+1. If `context.xml` doesn't already exist in the following folder location, create it at `MicroStrategyLibrary\META-INF\context.xml`
-MicroStrategyLibrary\META-INF\context.xml

     Add the following to context.xml: